 - Includes a 30-day free trial for iFit Family membership with up to 5 profiles

 - iFit is NordicTrack’s signature online database of trainers and classes.
 The variety is impressive; pictures are crisp and sharp, and the trainers are motivational.

 - There is a surprising amount of track space on the 1750.
 At 60” in length, it is a sufficient length for most users.
 The long deck allows for greater movement up and down the deck, which is nice when you are running sprints or working up a steep incline.

 - The speakers are front-facing and can be heard loud and clear.
 They have adjustable control for: Main Volume, Music, and Trainer so you can modify the sound as needed.

 - Syncs with Bluetooth Headphones and Heart Rate Monitor

-- The 2022 model will sync with your Bluetooth headphones so you can listen without having to use the speakers.
+- Will sync with your Bluetooth headphones so you can listen without having to use the speakers.
 It will also sync with a compatible heart rate monitor.

 - AutoBreeze™ Workout Fan

 - Below the speakers, the fans provide nice airflow for your indoor room.
 They have multiple air output settings.